 Mike joined SJCA in 2006 following ten years as an environmental consultant in the Four Corners region.
 Mike works on energy issues including coal, oil/gas, air quality and public lands.
 He specializes in the National Environmental Policy Act, Federal Land Policy & Management Act, and Endangered Species Act compliance.
 Mike has a B.A. from Bates College and a M.A. in Environmental Policy and Management from the University of Denver.

 Susan joined SJCA in 2015.
 Originally from Florida, she obtained a Bachelor of Science in Accounting from the University of Florida.
 She has over 9 years of experience in both public and private accounting within various industries including not-for-profit.
 Preferring the mountain lifestyle over the beach, Susan moved to Colorado in 2006 and has lived in Durango for the past two years.
-She loves snowboarding, hiking, travelling, mountain biking, camping, backpacking, and anything else that gives her an excuse to be outdoors.
+She loves snowboarding, hiking, traveling, mountain biking, camping, backpacking, and anything else that gives her an excuse to be outdoors.
 When she’s not in the mountains during her free time, you can find her enjoying college football and cheering on her alma mater.

 Marcel joined the Alliance in January of 2017.
 He was born and raised in Salt Lake City where he earned a Bachelors of Science degree in Geoscience from the University of Utah and spent five years working as an Editorial Assistant for the Journal of the American Chemical Society.
 Before joining SJCA, Marcel worked as a geologist for the USGS in South Carolina and as a volunteer organizer for the Grand Canyon Trust.
 Having studied polluted water systems in South America and in the American Southeast, he’s eager to advocate for water security and sustainable water use on home turf, in the American Southwest.
-He loves camping, backpacking, and rock climbing with his friends and family, working at his family’s horse ranch near Cokeville, Wyoming, and Basque dancing with the Utah’ko Triskalariak - a travelling dance group based out of Salt Lake City.
+He loves camping, backpacking, and rock climbing with his friends and family, working at his family’s horse ranch near Cokeville, Wyoming, and Basque dancing with the Utah’ko Triskalariak - a traveling dance group based out of Salt Lake City.

 MEET OUR BOARD OF DIRECTORS: